-“Why do people make a big deal about drinking on St. Patrick's Day?”
+“Why do people drink alcohol on St. Patrick’s Day?”

-This is a question an older child might ask, and your answer would definitely be shaped by your family's own attitudes about drinking alcohol.
-But there's actually a religious explanation for the connection between St. Paddy's Day and alcohol.
-The holiday falls smack in the middle of Lent, when Christians typically give up indulgences like alcohol for the 40 days before Easter.
-But St. Patrick's Day is such a big deal that the Lent restrictions are temporarily lifted, which leads to people having a really good time with beer (sometimes green) and great food (also sometimes green).
+So, there’s a real reason why the Irish (and those who are Irish on St. Paddy’s Day) like to imbibe a bit on March 17.
+You see, the holiday always falls smack dab in the middle of Lent, when Christians typically give up indulgences like alcohol for the 40 days before Easter.
+But St. Patrick's Day is such a big deal in Ireland that the Lent restrictions are temporarily lifted, which leads to people having a really good time with beer (sometimes green) and great food (also sometimes green), Total Wine reported.
 Bonus points if you end your answer by sliding over a huge helping of corned beef and cabbage.

 “What do leprechauns have to do with St. Patrick?”

 The good thing about explaining St. Patrick's Day to younger kids is that there's plenty of talk about magic and fairies to keep them interested.
-The leprechaun is an Irish fairy and — when they aren't making shoes in the forest — they guard over pots of gold.
-Catching a leprechaun is supposed to be great luck, since it also means catching his treasure.
+They guard over pots of gold, and catching a leprechaun is supposed to be great luck, since it also means catching his treasure.
 But basically, leprechauns are a part of the holiday since they reflect the Irish culture, they’re fun, and they encourage people wear green.